pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/ErrorMessages.md

 ## Overview

 When a parser fails it throws an error containing information about what went wrong.
-The actual error thrown by the parsers shipped with this library is internal, and so should be considered opaque.
-To get a human-readable description of the error message you can stringify the error.
+The actual error thrown by the parsers shipped with this library is internal, and so it should be considered opaque.
+To get a human-readable debug description of the error message you can stringify the error.
 For  example, the following `UInt8` parser fails to parse a string that would cause it to overflow:

 ```swift
 do {